gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He looked as though he had slept in his robe and only just woken up, which he probably had.
-Like the soldiers who did their best to straighten up when they caught sight of his official gray scarf, he had a lowlander's round face and near-black skin.
+Like the soldiers who did their best to straighten up when they caught sight of the official gray scarf wrapped around his neck, he had a lowlander's round face and near-black skin.
 But where they were lean he sagged, and where they had only a few days of stubble on their shaved heads,